YanLin-Quinne/YanLin-Quinne/README.md

 - 👋 Hi, I’m @YanLin-Quinne, you can call me quinne.
-- 👀 I’m interested in Machine Learning (ML) and Natural Language Process (NLP).
+- 👀 I’m interested in Machine Learning (ML) applied in Healthcare/ Economics.
-- 🌱 I’m currently learning data science matster of Durham Univeristy.
+- 🌱 I’m a Master of Data Science Graduate from the University of Durham.
-- 💞️ I am looking for opportunities in preparation for a phd and research assisstant.
+- 💞️ I am looking for opportunities in a funded PhD position.
-- 📫 How to reach me: quinne.lin191126@gmail.com
+- 📫 How to reach me: yan.quinne.lin@outlook.com / yan.lin@durham.ac.uk

 <!---
 YanLin-Quinne/YanLin-Quinne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.